 If we look at the output file we can see that it is a FASTA formatted file containing the name of the contig on which the ORF occurs, followed by an underscore and a number (e.g. 1) to indicate the number of the ORF on that contig.
 The numbers in square brackets indicate the start and end position of the ORF on the contig (i.e. in nucleotide space).
-So the first ORF occurs on NODE 2 and is between position 371 and 682.
-The second ORF occurs between positions 1 and 1641.
+So the first ORF occurs on NODE 9 and is between position 934 and 1494.
+The third ORF occurs between positions 2400 and 2047 on the reverse strand.
+This is a relatively short peptide sequence and is unlikely to be a genuine peptide.